 Twenty years ago, my life was forever changed by a national tragedy and by a gift from a stranger.
-As a seventeen year old teenager, I suddenly found myself in a life-and-death situation, hiding under a computer table in the library of Columbine High School as two of my classmates went on a ruthless shooting rampage.
-I was one of the twenty-four wounded students, thirteen others sadly lost their lives.
-A close range shotgun blast caused devastating injuries to my right shoulder, arm and hand.
+As a 17-year-old teenager, I suddenly found myself in a life-and-death situation, hiding under a computer table in the library of Columbine High School as two of my classmates went on a ruthless shooting rampage.
+I was one of the twenty-four wounded students, and thirteen others sadly lost their lives.
+A close range shotgun blast caused devastating injuries to my right shoulder, arm, and hand.
 Once I was stabilized in the ICU, doctors spent days trying to think of ways to save my arm from amputation.

 Nearly five years after Columbine, I was given the opportunity to ride on the Donate Life Float in the Rose Parade.
 Spending the weekend in the company of donor families and fellow recipients opened my eyes to the life-changing impacts of donation.
 The experience stirred a passion in my heart; a passion to find purpose and life in the gifts I had received.
 I started sharing my story publicly, speaking at conferences about how tissue donation provided me a second chance at living a full life.